bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 }*/
 ```

 The second part is the function that will describe the action.
-It has two main parts: the action itself and the validation, that allows you to define when this action will be available (Only when a task is selected for example).
+It has two main parts: the action itself and the validation, that allows you to define when this action will be available (only when a task is selected, for example).

 This part looks like: